Expenditure on advertising, market research, polling and direct mail

 - Timeline for completion of the individual tasks

-- Teams within the Commission with responsibility for completing the individual tasks; and the broad strategy that the individual tasks are supporting.
+- Teams within the Commission with responsibility for completing the individual tasks; and the broad strategy the individual tasks are supporting.

 Developing and implementing annual implementation plans throughout the lifespan of the DAIP provides the opportunity to manage strategies carefully across a five-year time span and respond to emerging access and inclusion barriers.